osomike/databricks-mlops-init/README.md

      - This service principal will handle operations such as deploying bundles, pushing configurations, and managing jobs.

 ### 6. GitHub Token with Adequate Permissions
-   - A **GitHub Personal Access Token (PAT)** with the necessary permissions is required to automate repository creation and configure secrets/variables:
+   - A **GitHub Personal Access Token (PAT)** with the necessary permissions on the organization githuab space is required to automate repository creation and configure secrets/variables:
      - Permissions needed:
        - **Repository creation**: To create new private repositories for each ML use case.
        - **Manage secrets**: To configure environment variables and secrets in the repository for secure authentication (e.g., Databricks workspace credentials).